-2. In enacting the Lanterman Act, the Legislature accepted its responsibility to provide for the needs of developmentally disabled individuals and recognized that services and supports should be established to meet the needs and choices of each person with developmental disabilities. (§ 4501.)
+3. In enacting the Lanterman Act, the Legislature accepted its responsibility to provide for the needs of developmentally disabled individuals and recognized that services and supports should be established to meet the needs and choices of each person with developmental disabilities. (§ 4501.)
 The Lanterman Act gives regional centers a critical role in the coordination and delivery of services and supports for persons with developmental disabilities. (§ 4620, et seq.)

-- 3. The "services and supports" provided to a consumer include "specialized services and supports . . . directed toward the alleviation of a developmental disability . . . or toward the achievement and maintenance of independent, productive, and normal lives. . ." (§ 4512, subd. (b).)
-The services and supports necessary for each consumer are determined through the IPP process. (§§ 4512, subd. (b), 4646.) - 4.
-Regional centers are required to ensure adherence with federal and state laws and regulations and ensure that the purchase of services and supports for an adult consumer: (1) conforms with the regional center's approved purchase of service policies; (2) utilizes generic services and supports when appropriate; and (3) utilizes other services and sources of funding (§ 4646.4, subd. (a).) - 5.
-Services and supports funded by SDP may only be funded if CMS determines that the services and supports are deemed eligible for federal financial participation. (§4685.8, subd. (c)(6).) - 6.
-If a generic agency fails or refuses to provide a regional center consumer with those supports and services which are needed to maximize the consumer's potential for integration into the community, the Lanterman Act requires the regional centers to fill the gap (i.e., fund the service) in order to meet the goals set forth in the IPP. (§ 4648, subd. (a)(1); Association for Retarded Citizens v.
+4. The "services and supports" provided to a consumer include "specialized services and supports . . . directed toward the alleviation of a developmental disability . . . or toward the achievement and maintenance of independent, productive, and normal lives. . ." (§ 4512, subd. (b).)
+The services and supports necessary for each consumer are determined through the IPP process. (§§ 4512, subd. (b), 4646.)

+5. Regional centers are required to ensure adherence with federal and state law and regulations and ensure that the purchase of services and supports for an adult consumer: (1) conforms with the regional center's approved purchase of service policies; (2) utilizes generic services and supports when appropriate; and (3) utilizes other services and sources of funding (§ 4646, subd. (a).)

+6. Services and supports funded by SDP may only be funded if CMS determines that the services and supports are deemed eligible for federal financial participation. (§4685.8, subd. (c)(6).)

+7. If a generic agency fails or refuses to provide a regional center consumer with those supports and services which are needed to maximize the consumer's potential for integration into the community, the Lanterman Act requires the regional centers fill the gap (i.e., fund the service) in order to meet the goals set forth in the IPP. (§ 4648, subd. (a)(1); Association for Retarded Citizens v.
 Department of Developmental Services (1985) 38 Cal.3d 384, 390).

-Request for Nutritional Supplements
+Request for Wood Pellets

-- 7. In this instance, it was determined during the IPP process that, due to Claimant's disability, he requires a special diet and that the extra cost for his diet is "disability related, medically necessary and exceeds what [Claimant's Supplemental Security Income] covers."
-(Exhibit F, p.
-60.)
-Therefore, the evidence established that the nutritional supplements were determined through the IPP process to be a service necessary to meet Claimant's individual needs.
-The Service Agency failed to establish grounds for termination of the service.
-The Service Agency has failed to present any competent evidence that provision of nutritional supplements was in violation of KRC's purchase of service policies or did not otherwise adhere to federal and state laws or regulations. - 8.
-Finally, the Service Agency argued that the provision of nutritional supplements is a service more appropriately funded through another source, specifically pointing to CalFresh as another funding source.
-This argument is somewhat disingenuous as the Service Agency has acknowledged that there was no assurance that Claimant will be found eligible by CalFresh, specifically noting that "this assistance may not be an option."
-(Exhibit D, p.
-16.)
+8. In this instance, it was determined during the IPP process that provision of wood pellets to keep his home a safe temperature is necessary due to his disability.
+Therefore, the evidence established that the wood pellets were determined through the IPP process to be a service necessary to meet Claimant's individual needs.

+9. The Service Agency failed to establish grounds for termination of the service.
+The Service Agency has failed to present any competent evidence that provision of wood pellets was in violation of KRC's purchase of service policies or did not otherwise adhere with federal and state laws or regulations.